Hyperobjekt/ddk-map/CONTRIBUTING.md

 ## Language strings

-* A set of language strings resides in `./src/constants`.
+* A set of language strings resides in `./src/constants/lang.js`.
 This is a fallback in case the `langSet` object isn't loaded.
-This is deepmerged with the loaded `langSet` and then fed into the language translation init.
+It is deepmerged with the loaded `langSet` and then fed into the language translation init.
-* A test file to test importing lang strings resides in `./demo/src/`.
-That is to simulate the lang file loaded when the component is in Gatsby.
-(The default lang file, therefore, is the one in Gatsby, and from there the strings can be exposed to the CMS.)
+* A test file to test importing lang strings resides in `./demo/src/lang.json`.
+That is to simulate the lang file loaded when the component is in Gatsby at `./config/lang/explorer/lang.json`.
+(The default lang file, therefore, is the one in Gatsby, because from there the strings will be exposed to the CMS.)
+* When developing and staging the app, add new strings to the file in `./demo/src/lang.json`.
+These changes need to be transferred over to the Gatsby site, and also abstracted to the Gatsby site CMS.
+These two files are identical in format so you should be able to just copy the file over.

 ## Process.env